karelia/MockServer/Documentation/Responses-template.md

 A response of "«close»" is not sent back to the client.
 Instead it is interpreted as an instruction to close the connection.

-A response of "«data»" causes the value of the <[MockServer data]> property to be sent back to the client.
+A response of "«data»" causes the value of the <[KMSServer data]> property to be sent back to the client.